 Leis accounted for two of UW-La Crosse's four hits.

-Leis and Block hit two-out, run scoring singles in the first inning for the Eagles, who increased their lead to 3-0 on a two-out RBI double from Sydney Murphy in the home half of the second frame and to 4-0 on a run-scoring double by Emily Knight with one out in the fourth.
+Leis and Block hit two-out, run scoring singles in the first inning for the Eagles, who increased their lead to 3-0 on a two-out RBI double from Sydney Murphy in the second frame and to 4-0 on a run-scoring double by Emily Knight with one out in the fourth.

-UW-Oshkosh cut its deficit to 4-3 with a three-run fifth inning, but UW-La Crosse added a pair of insurance runs in the bottom of the sixth frame.
+UW-Oshkosh cut its deficit to 4-3 with a three-run fifth inning, but UW-La Crosse added a pair of insurance runs in the bottom of the sixth.

 Mia Schmidtke and Sabrina Scardamaglia had three hits apiece for the Eagles.
 Schmidtke recorded a double and her conference-best fifth home run.